pdhung3012/SoftwareStoryPointsPrediction/README.md

 10. The accuracy results of the results of these models is appended to the text file "DL-Model_Accuracy.txt".
 Open it and scroll down to the last appended block of text.

 # Acknowledgements:
-We would like to credit Dr. Wei Le and classmates in COMS 665 (Spring 2020) - Iowa State University for advising us and give comments to improve the project.
+We would like to credit Dr. Wei Le and classmates in COMS 665 (Spring 2020) - Iowa State University for advise us and give comments to improve the project.
 We also want to acknowledge authors of TSE 2018 paper (IEEE TSE2018: A deep learning model for estimating story points) for releasing the dataset and Yan Li for publishing the code for GAN Text Classification in KDD 2018 paper (https://github.com/yanlirock/RLANS).